Ryannachmand/Bulk-RNAseq-Browser/README.md

 figures.

 **Current status:** Functional local research tool under active development.
-Validated end to end on one primary laboratory dataset; portability and cross-project validation remain in progress.

 ![The dashboard with a pathway selected.
 The linked gene set is projected simultaneously onto the volcano labels, the heatmap rows, and the DE table ordering.](docs/screenshot.png)